-WEC Energy Group sponsors a 401(k) savings plan which allows substantially all of our full-time employees to contribute a portion of their pre-tax and/or after-tax income in accordance with plan-specified guidelines.
+WEC Energy Group sponsors a 401(k) savings plan which allows our employees to contribute a portion of their pre-tax and/or after-tax income in accordance with plan-specified guidelines.
 A percentage of employee contributions are matched by us through a contribution into the employee's savings plan account, up to certain limits.
 Certain employees participate in a defined contribution pension plan, in which amounts are contributed to an employee's savings plan account based on the employee's wages, age, and years of service.
-Our share of the total costs incurred under all of these plans was \$0.8 million in both 2016 and 2015, and \$0.7 million in 2014.
+Our share of the total costs incurred under all of these plans was \$0.8 million in each of 2017, 2016, and 2015.